 - 1. Read the Operator's Manual carefully before using the tractor.
 Lack of operating knowledge can lead to accidents. - 2.
 Only allow properly trained and qualified persons to operate the tractor. - 3.
 Do not permit anyone but the operator to ride on the tractor.
 There is no safe place for extra riders. - 4.
 Replace all missing, illegible or damaged safety decals. - 5.
 Keep safety decals free of dirt or grime. - 6.
-Do not modify, alter, or permit anyone else to modify or alter the tractor or any of its components or any tractor function without first consulting an authorized New Holland dealer. - 7.
+Do not modify, alter or permit anyone else to modify or alter the tractor or any of its components or any tractor function without first consulting an authorized New Holland dealer. - 7.
 Install all shields before starting or operating the tractor. - 8.
+To provide a better view, certain photos and illustrations in this manual show safety shields removed.
+It is important that the machine never be operated this way.
+Keep all shields in place. - 9.
 Never jump from the tractor.
-There is a danger of catching clothing on protruding parts.
+There is a danger of catching clothing on protruding parts. - 10.
+Always disengage the differential locks when driving the tractor on the road.